 - Electric Stove – 21 inches to 30 inches

-However, if you have the electric stove and induction cooktop, you can go a little closer to the stove at a height of a minimum of 21 inches to a maximum of 30 inches.
+However, if you have an electric stove and induction cooktop, you can go a little closer to the stove at a height of a minimum of 21 inches to a maximum of 30 inches.

 If you see any stove, the maximum recommended chimney height from the platform is 30 inches.
-If you go beyond that limit, your chimney struggles to suck the hot air, and thus the efficiency of your chimney will reduce.
+If you go beyond that limit, your chimney struggles to suck in the hot air, and thus the efficiency of your chimney will reduce.

 So, it will be great to install the chimney at a certain limit according to the type of your stove and by the information in the user manual of different brands of chimneys.